 Fashion Houses to Watch

 The most significant shift in recent Design Weeks has been the fashion invasion.
 Hermès returns to La Pelota.
 Gucci debuts Memoria at San Simpliciano.
 Louis Vuitton stages Objets Nomades at Palazzo Serbelloni.
 Bottega Veneta, Dior, Loro Piana, and Elie Saab all have major presentations.
+Beyond fashion, Audi resurrects a Zaha Hadid pavilion vocabulary at Portrait Milano for its Origin installation.

 We’ll be covering each of these in depth throughout the week.
 Fashion houses don’t just bring budgets — they bring an audience, a storytelling capability, and a design sensibility that challenges the furniture establishment.